A few virtual hiccups, abundant global relief as Biden puts the U.S. back in the game on climate efforts

-A few participants took the opportunity to tweak Washington as an inconsistent advocate for action.
-Others puffed up their nation’s past contributions or pleaded a special case that their smaller, poorer nations should be held to a different standard.
+A few participants took the opportunity to criticize Washington as an inconsistent advocate for action.
+Others puffed up their nation’s past contributions or pleaded that their smaller, poorer nations should be held to a different standard.

-ut the overriding sentiment from the global leaders was one of relief and receptivity to having the United States back in the fold after four years of President Donald Trump.
+But the overriding sentiment from the global leaders was one of relief and receptivity to having the United States back in the fold after four years of President Donald Trump.
 Biden collected plaudits for recommitting the United States to focus on the crisis of a warming planet and reversing the policies of his predecessor.
-Trump had called climate change a hoax and dismayed allies by withdrawing the United States from its previous pledges to work with its partners, chiefly the Paris Climate accord.
+Trump had called climate change a hoax and dismayed allies by withdrawing the United States from its pledges to work with its partners, chiefly the Paris climate accord.

 “The signs are unmistakable.
 The science is undeniable.
 But the cost of inaction is — keeps mounting,” Biden said as he opened the two-day session.
 “The United States isn’t waiting.”